Chart Color Schemes

 Minto's population is younger than the national pattern

 Minto's median age is 35 years, which is slightly younger than Greater Sydney's 37 years and somewhat younger than the national average of 38 years.
-The 5-14 age group constitutes 16.3% of Minto's population, higher than that of Greater Sydney.
-However, the 25-34 age cohort makes up only 12.1%, which is lower compared to Greater Sydney.
-Between 2021 and present, the 75-84 age group has increased from 3.0% to 4.1% of Minto's population.
-Conversely, the 25-34 age cohort has decreased from 13.6% to 12.1%.
-By 2041, significant demographic changes are forecast for Minto.
-The 75-84 age group is projected to rise substantially by 489 people (an increase of 82%), from 597 to 1,087.
-Notably, the combined 65+ age groups will account for 59% of total population growth, reflecting Minto's aging demographic trend.
-In contrast, both the 25-34 and 0-4 age groups are expected to decrease in numbers.
+The 5-14 age group comprises 16.3% of Minto's population, higher than Greater Sydney's percentage.
+However, the 25-34 age cohort makes up 12.1%, lower than Greater Sydney's figure.
+Between 2021 and present, the 75 to 84 age group has increased from 3.0% to 4.1% of Minto's population.
+Conversely, the 25 to 34 age cohort has decreased from 13.6% to 12.1%.
+By 2041, projections show significant demographic shifts in Minto.
+The 75 to 84 age group is expected to rise substantially by 468 people (76%), from 618 to 1,087.
+Notably, the combined 65+ age groups will account for 65% of total population growth, reflecting the area's aging demographic profile.
+In contrast, both the 25 to 34 and 0 to 4 age groups are projected to decrease in numbers.